 - Professional Learning: Teaching the Science of Reading

-Let’s explore reading fluency, an important foundation for reading comprehension.
-In this article you’ll discover strategies for fostering reading fluency in the classroom, along with five free activities you can use with your students!
+Let’s explore reading fluency, an important support for reading comprehension.
+In this article you’ll discover strategies for fostering reading fluency in the classroom, along with five free activities teachers can use with their students!

-Reading fluency, in a nutshell, is the ability to read at an appropriate pace, with good accuracy, and with natural expression According to Julie Christensen in a recent Waterford webinar, fluency refers to “reasonably accurate reading, which is typically 95% or more accuracy, at an appropriate rate.”
+Reading fluency is the ability to read at an appropriate pace, with good accuracy, and with natural expression.
+In a Waterford webinar, Julie Christensen defined fluency as “reasonably accurate reading, which is typically 95% or more accuracy, at an appropriate rate.”

 The building blocks for reading fluency are put in place early in a student’s literacy development, beginning with the ability to quickly and accurately name letters and recall letter-sound correspondences.
-As students develop phonological awareness and phonics skills, they build a strong sight word bank through a process called orthographic mapping.
-This process builds reading fluency because it bonds the spelling, pronunciation, and meaning of individual words together.
+As students develop phonological awareness and phonics skills, they build a strong sight word bank through the orthographic mapping process.
+Orthographic mapping is a process that builds reading fluency because it bonds the spelling, pronunciation, and meaning of individual words together.
 This enables students to recognize an increasing number of words automatically.
 All words that can be recognized automatically by a student are “sight words” for that student.

-As students develop reading fluency, the cognitive load needed for decoding is decreased and students can devote more focus to understanding the meaning of texts.
-Thus, fluent reading supports reading comprehension which, in turn, supports reading motivation.
+As students develop reading fluency, the cognitive load previously dedicated to decoding is decreased, allowing students to devote more focus to understanding the meaning of texts.
+Fluent reading supports reading comprehension which then strengthens a student’s motivation to learn.

-Because reading fluency includes reading at an appropriate pace, it is often misunderstood as teaching students to read as fast as they can.
-But a student’s reading comprehension can be harmed by a focus on reading quickly.
-It’s important to realize that reading fluency is NOT:
+Since reading fluency includes reading at an appropriate pace, it is often misunderstood as teaching students to read as fast as they can.
+However, a student’s reading comprehension can be harmed by a focus on reading quickly.
+Keep in mind what reading fluency entails as you work with students.